Mass Rocks stand scattered around the Irish countryside in out-of-the way, difficult-to-find places, their secretive locations chosen with a purpose.

 By their very design Mass Rock sites are usually in secretive places, and are extremely difficult to find.
 They definitely are not on the well beaten tourist trail.

 If any readers have stories of Mass Rocks we would love to hear from you.
-Please feel free to leave a comment and join in a little discussion about these sacred spaces of Ireland.
+Please feel free to leave a comment and join in a little discussion about these thin places or sacred spaces of Ireland.

 I have heard that some Mass Rocks are used to this very day.
 Gathering together to pray in these holy places is a wonderful way to commemorate our ancestors.